Gabriel-Xu/tjml-q2project/README.md

 ## Project Details

-- **Problem:** Manually tuning hyperparameters is inefficient.
-Our project uses Bayesian Optimization for this task and further optimizes its settings automatically.
-- **Methods:** We compare three methods:
-  1. Baseline Random Forest with manual tuning.
-  2. Random Forest tuned with standard Bayesian Optimization.
-  3. Meta-optimized Bayesian Optimization that tunes its own hyperparameters.
-- **Results:** Our meta-optimized approach achieves similar accuracy and precision to standard Bayesian Optimization but with a significant reduction in execution time.
+- **Abstract:**
+- Finding optimal hyperparameters is crucial for machine learning models, yet it is both challenging and time-consuming.
+Traditional approaches, such as manual hyperparameter selection and grid search, rely heavily on trial and error and often produce inconsistent results.
+Bayesian Optimization has been proposed as a more efficient alternative, which leverages a probabilistic surrogate model to help guide hyperparameter selection.
+Nevertheless, existing approaches rely on the manual selection of Bayesian Optimization's hyperparameters itself, and such selection can introduce bias and cause inefficiencies.
+This study presents a novel approach that meta-optimizes the Bayesian Optimization process, allowing it to tune its own hyperparameters while optimizing the Random Forest Classifier.
+We apply this method to the breast-cancer.csv dataset from Weka.
+We compare three models: (1) a baseline Random Forest with manually chosen hyperparameters, (2) a Bayesian-optimized Random Forest with predefined settings, and (3) our meta-optimized approach, where Bayesian Optimization itself is tuned recursively.
+Performance is evaluated based on classification accuracy, precision, recall, training time, and confusion matrices.
+Preliminary results indicate that meta-optimization improves classification accuracy and reduces hyperparameter search time.
+Our findings suggest that automating Bayesian Optimization settings can enhance the performance and efficiency of machine learning classifiers.
+Future work may explore applying this approach to other machine learning models and different datasets.

 ## How to Run